vicjuhl/fake-news/README.md

-### Fake news detection project for the course Data Science on DIKU, University of Copenhagen
+### Fake news detection project for the course Data Science on DIKU, University of Copenhagen, March 2023
 # Contributors: Hjalti Petursson Poulsen, Frederik van Wylich-Muxoll, Hans Peter Lyngsøe Raaschou-Jensen, Victor Kaplan Kjellerup

 This repository contains the code base used to reproduce the reported results from the Fake News Detection project by the authors.